Redline installers are all professional certified electricians with dedicated careers in the solar industry.

 Each system will have a different payback period.
 Typically smaller systems have a payback period of approximately 15 years and larger systems approximately 10 years.
 Commercial systems usually have a payback period of closer to or less than 10 years due to the additional tax credits available.
 Besides the economic payback, the system will also have an environmental payback.
 Along with each proposal, we will send you an environmental impact summary that shows you how your system is helping to save the environment.

 Yes, in Seattle, and throughout Washington State, permits are required, but you don’t have to worry about a thing.
-NW Wind & Solar is ready to handle the permit and design process, along with all inspections, for you from the beginning of the project all the way through to completion.
+RedLine is ready to handle the permit and design process, along with all inspections, for you from the beginning of the project all the way through to completion.
 All you will have to do is enjoy the feeling of comfort you get from having a qualified team on the job for you.

 You are eligible for an income tax credit or a cash grant in lieu of a credit for up to 30% of the installation cost of your solar electric system.
 Additionally, businesses can benefit from accelerated depreciation of the solar asset.
 There is no state sales tax on the installation costs of your solar electric system.